arconia-io/arconia-cli/README.md

        image build dockerfile: Build a container image using Dockerfile.

 Migration
-       update: Update project to new Spring Boot version.
+       update java: Update project to new Java version. update spring-boot: Update project to new Spring Boot version.
 ```

 ## 🔗&nbsp; Provenance